SexChrLab/SCC-alignment/README.md

 To be more certain of the sex chromosome complement of your samples, you can use the provided sample sex chromosome complement checking module (`02_SCC_check`) to confirm presence or lack of a Y chromosome.
 For DNA sequencing data, relative read depth on chromosome Y can be used to confirm the presence of a Y chromosome.
 If you do not have DNA sequencing data and/or are instead working with RNA sequencing data and do not have or trust the reported sex,  `COMPLETE!!!!`

-# Overview of the three SCC-informed analysis modules
+# Overview of the SCC genomics analysis modules

 1. Custom configuration files (`01_custom_config`)